 Once you’ve been assigned for a shift, we will be in touch to schedule your orientation.

 We hope our database is user-friendly, but we know all computer systems have their kinks.
 Once you’ve submitted your application, you should receive an email of welcome from our Volunteer Services team automatically.
-After we’ve had a chance to review your application, we’ll be in touch to schedule orientation, specific training, or other meetings.
-We thank you for your patience; our response may take a week or two since we want to consider the best fit for the team from the hundreds of volunteers who apply.
+After we’ve had a chance to review your application, we’ll be in touch to schedule an orientation, specific training, or other meetings.

 You are welcome to start signing up for opportunities, but please note that by signing up, you simply are stating your interest in participating in that volunteer role.
 Assignments are made hopefully within a week of signing up, on a first come first serve basis (unless other screening is required, like an interview) to fully qualified volunteers who have completed an orientation.
 We will contact you to confirm your shift, or to let you know if an opportunity is full.